Recruitment is a relationship

 Prior to being assigned a request by the client to go out and search for a specific individual.
 The recruiter needs to establish rapport, gain trust and show industry knowledge – their expertise, so to speak.

 Steps taken to finding a suitable match

-Should the recruiter wish to meet the client’s requirements in full they need to know the interview process and potentially onboarding procedures, including the number of people needed to meet the candidate(s) and approve of them.
-This area of matchmaking can be daunting as we can’t always please everyone but it is the job of the recruiter: to prep each candidate before sending them in to meet a prospective match.
+Should the recruiter wish to meet the client’s requirements in full they need to know the interview process and potentially onboarding procedures.
+This includes the number of people needed to meet the candidate(s) and approve of them.
+This area of matchmaking can be daunting, as we can’t always please everyone.
+It is the job of the recruiter: to prep each candidate before sending them in to meet a prospective match.

-At each stage of the interview process after the candidate has met a member of the client, it is imperative that feedback is given to the recruiter to assist in a smooth transition of moving both parties closer together.
+At each stage of the interview process, it is imperative that feedback is given to the recruiter.
+This will assist in a smooth transition of both parties moving closer.
 Sometimes there may be misunderstandings that could jeopardize the whole process.

-From having received feedback from the candidate recruiter needs to ascertain from the client if the candidate is a good match.
+From the feedback received the recruiter needs to ascertain from the client, if the candidate is a good match.
 Are they happy with the candidate and did they tick all the boxes; and would the client like to meet more candidates of similar pedigree?

 Usually, the client will request to meet a few more candidates and weigh the pros & cons of each.
 In most cases the client should request to move forward with the first candidate; this is the ideal situation.

 Just as both parties are about to cross the finish line, the recruiter needs to ask both sides if they have any last-minute concerns.
 As should have been the case throughout the entire process, or at least at the very early stages.
 The match-maker should be covering their bases as in “have you told your spouse that you are moving, changing companies?”.
 One would not want any hidden surprises at the finish line.
 Should the candidate be happy, the recruiter is now in a position close them and arrange with the client the onboarding process.